cisagov/get.gov/pages/about/senior-software-engineer.md

 - Leading a team of development engineers on a project
 - Considering and mitigating risks that might impact successful launch of a product
 - Architecting and developing complex modern web applications or cloud infrastructure using approaches such as test-driven development, continuous integration & deployment, or distributed version control such as GitHub
-- Communicating technical concepts with stakeholders across a range of disciplines
+- Communicating technical concepts to stakeholders across a range of disciplines

 ### Specialized experience for GS-14